 The District of Sooke is a BC Climate Action Community, consistent with the objectives of the Strategic Plan and District Council's commitment to demonstrate leadership in climate action.
 As a signatory to the Climate Action Charter since 2008, Sooke has demonstrated its commitment to work with the Province and the Union of BC Municipalities (UBCM) to act on climate change and reduce greenhouse gas (GHG) emissions in municipal operations and the community.
-This commitment was reaffirmed in April 2019 when District Council supported the Region's climate emergency declaration.
+This commitment was reaffirmed in April 2019 when the District passed a climate emergency declaration.